 After a fun-filled day surfing the waves – whether it be wave-, wind- or kitesurfing, or even wake- or skimboarding – and a delicious meal, we recommend kicking back and grabbing a cold one.
 Torrance is the home to over a dozen craft breweries sure to please any taste.

 Buzzrock Brewing Co., located in The Brews Hall @ Del Amo, features any style of beer, from pilsners to stouts.
 HopSaint Brewing Company showcases a selection of seasonal brews with the added bonus of its creation of new outside-of-the-box offerings.
 The Monkish Brewing Company in Torrance houses a tasting room where guests can sample beers created at the brewery with creative names like Feminist and No Sleep Means Insomnia.
-And enjoy a game of cornhole and shuffleboard while you try the brews at the industrial-style Strand Brewing Co.

 From art museums and collections of Southern California aviation heritage, to sporting events, shopping centers and special gardens, Torrance has everything to make your surfing-centric vacation truly memorable.
 And with a selection of inns and hotels located away from the L.A. crowds, you’ll want to start planning your trip to Torrance right away!